Error analysis for the Global Positioning System: Multipath effects

 GPS signals can also be affected by multipath issues, where the radio signals reflect off surrounding terrain; buildings, canyon walls, hard ground, etc. These delayed signals cause measurement errors that are different for each type of GPS signal due to its dependency on the wavelength.

 A variety of techniques, most notably narrow correlator spacing, have been developed to mitigate multipath errors.
 For long delay multipath, the receiver itself can recognize the wayward signal and discard it.
 To address shorter delay multipath from the signal reflecting off the ground, specialized antennas (e.g., a choke ring antenna) may be used to reduce the signal power as received by the antenna.
 Short delay reflections are harder to filter out because they interfere with the true signal, causing effects almost indistinguishable from routine fluctuations in atmospheric delay.

+Multipath errors are more severe in "urban canyons" where buildings block the view of a satellite, leaving the reflected signal as the only observation of the satellite.
+Choke ring antennas are also less applicable because signals may bounce off of other buildings (therefore appearing as "from above").
+The net result is that when a user stands on the eastern side of a street with the eastern half of view of the sky blocked, multipath effects tend to result in an apparent location that is moved westwards.
+Uber has deployed an ambiguity resolution method using measured SNR values to "shadow-match" against predicted SNR values around the apparent location, an extension of a method originally developed by Paul Groves.

 Multipath effects are much less severe in moving vehicles.
 When the GPS antenna is moving, the false solutions using reflected signals quickly fail to converge and only the direct signals result in stable solutions.